Solar-network/docs/docs/cryptography/README.md

 A PublicKey is like an ID or Passport.
 It is a mathematical proof of identity and is derived from a [PrivateKey](#privatekey) via [ECDSA](#ecdsa) and [SECP256K1](#secp256k1) computation.

-Swipechain also uses "Point Compression" to obtain compressed PublicKeys that are 33-bytes in length.
+Solar also uses "Point Compression" to obtain compressed PublicKeys that are 33-bytes in length.

 ## Address / Wallet

 ![Address](./assets/address_transparent.png)

-An Swipechain address is shareable much like an e-mail address.
-It is the destination to which Swipechain tokens can be sent, and is obtained from a [PublicKey](#publickey) via a combination of [RIPEMD160](#ripemd160) hashing and [Base58Check](#base58check) encoding prefixed by a single network byte.
+An Solar address is shareable much like an e-mail address.
+It is the destination to which Solar tokens can be sent, and is obtained from a [PublicKey](#publickey) via a combination of [RIPEMD160](#ripemd160) hashing and [Base58Check](#base58check) encoding prefixed by a single network byte.

 Since an address is derived from a [PublicKey](#publickey), that means it is also mathematically tied to a [PrivateKey](#privatekey) and [Passphrase](#passphrase).